Photorejuvenation with IPL in San Diego

 Treat Sun-Damaged Skin

 Excessive exposure to the sun is one of the biggest threats to the health and appearance of the skin.
 Years of overexposure can change the pigment of the skin (e.g., brown spots, increased redness).
 As an experienced San Diego plastic surgeon and skin care provider, Dr. Dennis Bucko has seen a large number of individuals that are self-conscious of sun damage (also known as “photodamage”).
-One of the solutions he and Deb Prescott, R.N., his registered nurse for over 20 years, recommend is photorejuvenation with intense pulsed light (IPL).
-Deb uses the Harmony XL, one of the most sophisticated platforms in aesthetic laser treatment, to help patients enjoy clearer, healthier-looking skin.
+One of the solutions he and Hilary Black, R.N., who has been a registered nurse for over 20 years, recommend is photorejuvenation with intense pulsed light (IPL).
+Hilary uses the Harmony XL, one of the most sophisticated platforms in aesthetic laser treatment, to help patients enjoy clearer, healthier-looking skin.

 Photorejuvenation with IPL is an effective way to restore an even tone and texture to sun-damaged skin, or skin that has other kinds of irregularities.
 For example, photorejuvenation can be a suitable treatment for skin conditions including hyperpigmentation, rosacea and poikiloderma.

 Patients love the light therapy because it is gentle and produces noticeable results with very little downtime and few side effects.

 Photorejuvenation with IPL is typically used to reduce sun-induced brown discoloration and facial veins/redness caused by dilated capillaries.
 Treatment may be used to improve the appearance of the skin on the face, neck, chest, arms, hands or shoulders.